jalexander20/Rock_Paper_Scissors-Game/README.md

 This program allows you to play Rock Paper Scissors with the computer.

-Note: Rock, Paper or Scissors has to be typed the exact way it's type in the program.
+Note: The prompt used to type rock, paper, or scissors is case-sensitive so the choice has to be typed exactly how it is typed in the directions.